 • Brand: Will the New change the brand and require different kinds of marketing?
 Will the new potentially change the finances?
 The audience?
 Is it worth it?
 How will they know before they try?

 No one buys anything unless workarounds have been tried, research has been done, possibilities are discussed, options are considered, and stakeholders have bought into, and added to, the process of change.
+In other words, before they become buyers, people must go through a change management process and are able to manage the cost of change.

 Because sales focuses on ‘need’ and placing solutions, it only closes those at the tail end of their change management process and expends far too much resource trying to drive a decision with folks who aren’t yet real buyers.